Van Aert primed to shed nearly man championship tag at worlds - RFI

 "For me, there has to be one clear favourite and that is Belgium's very own Wout Van Aert," Wiggins told Eurosport.

-"He made history this year by winning incredibly a mountain stage at the Tour de France which took in the historical climb of the Mont Ventoux, a spectacular time trial win on the penultimate day and a very impressive sprint stage in Paris on the Champs-Élysées to round off a truly remarkable Tour de France achievement."

-The women's road race -- a 157.7km ride from Antwerp to Leuven -- should also be a fascinating encounter.
+The women's road race on September 25 -- a 157.7km ride from Antwerp to Leuven -- should also be a fascinating encounter.

 It pitches Austria's surprise Olympic champion and mathematician Anna Kiesenhofer up against Dutch silver medalist Annemiek van Vleuten.